Chapter Programs and Event List:

 “Grow and Tell”

-An interactive Round Table Discussion:
+And afterwards participants had an interactive Round Table Discussion:

 Do you have any experience with preparing for a brand new Nature garden in an urban setting?